rosavitiello/rosavitiello.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I am a Research Associate at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) in the [School of Computer Science](https://www.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/), working with Prof. [Carolyn Rosé](https://www.cs.cmu.edu/~cprose/) and Prof. [Yonatan Bisk](https://yonatanbisk.com/).
+I am a Research Associate and incoming first-year PhD at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) in the [School of Computer Science](https://www.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/), advised by Prof. [Carolyn Rosé](https://www.cs.cmu.edu/~cprose/) and Prof. [Yonatan Bisk](https://yonatanbisk.com/).
 Previously, I finished my masters at CMU LTI where I was also advised by Prof. Rosé.

 I am passionate about how technology may afford more accessible and readily available learning experiences.
-My research primarily focuses on educational technology and collaborative learning.
+My research primarily focuses on educational technology and collaboration.
 In particular, I am broadly interested in designing user-centered technology to deepen group cooperative skills and learning.
-Currently, I am working on a project designing personalized support for face-to-face collaboration using egocentric sensing and XR.

 I enjoy connecting with my research peers.
 Feel free to reach out at `rvitiell [at] andrew.cmu.edu`.